arjunsedha/IHCS-assignment/README.md

 Even ignoring the antivax movement, Australia still have many problems to solve in order to reach its target of 200,000 doses-a-day by October.
 Due to international politics, logistical errors, lack of transparency, and a whole host of other problems, Australia has been slow in delivering vaccine to its citizens.
 Despite CSL, the local manufacturer of AstraZeneca COVID-19 vaccine, ramping up its production capacity, supply has not met demand.
 Experts have identified manufacturing capabilities as the main bottleneck to immunizing Australians (Sas, 2021).

+### 3.1 Three Models
+#### Agent-based Model
+Agent-Based modelling simulates the interactions of “agents” towards other agents and their environment which they are set in, with the consideration of the rules applied to its environment.
+It allows for the modelling of individual interactions and its often limitless, hence, its fundamental use in understanding complex systems.
+These models assist in the understanding of different properties and behaviours of agents within dynamic systems (Bonabeau, 2002) and offers a strong representation of real-world situations.
+Regarding the COVID-19 vaccines, this model enables for the focus of the efficiency on rollout methods and the dynamic relationships of individuals complex behaviours (Shan & Yang, 2008).
+#### Alternate path models provide an insight on different pathways a process can be carried out to which the most optimal path is chosen.
+Shortest path algorithms must be calculated which include the logistics of transporting the vaccines to health professionals, then to unvaccinated individuals.
+Different pathways will be considered however in the circumstance of COVID-19 and its fast transmission, it is evident that the speed optimisation holds the most importance.
+#### Network Model
+Simiar to alternate path models, the cheapest network model will also provide extremely useful in vaccine rollouts and their costs.
+This includes the costs that apply to the government and individuals.
+This will further find the most optimal pathway that reduces the overall cost of administering the vaccines.

 ### 3.2 & 3.2 Suggested models
 #### Agent-Based Modelling
 ##### Definition